 The "health care track" precedes “the societal track” in case of resource limitations.

 May 15: A majority of the parliament agreed to develop an app in a public-private partnership.
 The app will track citizens who voluntarily decide to use the app, and if a citizen using the app is diagnosed with COVID-19, all citizens who have been close to the patient will be informed that they may have been exposed to COVID-19, but the identity of the patient will not be revealed to them.
 The app was implemented on June 18. (https://www.sum.dk/Aktuelt/Nyheder/Coronavirus/2020/Maj/Politisk-aftale-om-frivillig-smittesporingsapp-for-covid-19.aspx).
 By June 28, the app has been downloaded 563,000 times.
 In total, 85 persons have registered themselves as infected with COVID-19 using the app (https://www.dr.dk/nyheder/indland/85-personer-har-meldt-sig-smittet-i-corona-app-efter-godt-en-uge).
-By September 7, the app has been downloaded 1,241,488 times.
-In total, 904 persons have registered themselves as infected with COVID-19 using the app.
+By October 7, the app has been downloaded 1,607,875 times.
+In total, 4,457 persons have registered themselves as infected with COVID-19 using the app.
+This increase in numbers partly reflects that more people have downloaded the app and partly because the app has currently been rectified to be more sensitive to inform about risks of infection.

 May 18: In order to increase testing of the population, all citizens may get tested (in “the societal track”) without a referral – a citizen who wants to get tested for COVID-19 may make a reservation on a website: https://www.coronaprover.dk/Account/NemIdLogin?RequestPath=%2F